 - There is no way to undo the actions that were executed in a loop, so be 100% sure your loop is correct before running.
 While user loops are extremely powerful and have the potential to save a lot of time, when used incorrectly they also have the power to make a mess.
 Consider testing on a staging site prior to running an extensive loop on your live site.

 - When running loops with app actions (such as Google Sheets), you may run into rate limitations on the receiving side, which will cause actions to fail.
-We’ll be adding support for rate limiting and queuing to make this process more seamless in the future.
+Consider dividing very large batches up.

 Under the Hood